-Add Wireless Click to start the wizard and skip to page 44.
+Add Wireless Click to start the wizard and refer to page 40.
 Device with WPS:

 WPS Button

 You can also simply press the WPS button on the back of the router, and then press the WPS button on your wireless client to automatically connect without logging into the router.